jwk0224/deep-learning/SQM_NOTE.md

        - to make the model easier to train (training set is imbalanced with a lot more 0s than 1s)

 # 4. Transformer Network

+## Transformer Network

+- Transformer is a relatively complex neural network architecture
+- Transformer is an architecture that has completely taken the NLP world by storm
+- many of the most effective algorithms for NLP today are based on Transformers

+RNN -> GRU -> LSTM
+- to capture long range dependencies and sequences, models have become more complex
+- as complexity of sequential model increases, each unit could become a bottle neck
+- all previous units need to be computed one by one to compute the output of final unit

+Transformer architecture
+- computes an attention of each word in the sentence in parallel for multiple times
+	- not compute an attention of each word in the sentence from left to right
+- attention based representations + CNN style of processing
+	- Self-attention : an attention based way of representing words in the sentence in parallel
+	- Multi-head Attention : a for loop over the self-attention process

+## Self-Attention

+Transformers self-attention mechanism finds the most appropriate representation for the word
+- it looks at surrounding words to figure out the context of the word
+- it is much more nuanced, much richer representation for the word than fixed word embedding

+Attention-based vector representation of a word
+- 𝐴(𝑞, 𝐾, 𝑉) = ∑_i ( exp(e^< q * k^< i > >) / ∑_j exp(e^< q * k^<j> >) ) x v< i >
+- sum( (query of the word * Key of each word) x Value of each word )

+Query(Q) : asks a question about that word (ex. for Africa, What's happening in Africa?)
+- q< i > = W_Q x x< i >

+Key(K) : figures out which words gives the most relevant answer to the query by the similarity
+- k< i > = W_K x x< i >

+Value(V) : decides how surrounding words should be represented within A
+- v< i > = W_V x x< i >

+W_Q, W_K, W_V are learning parameters

+## Multi-Head Attention

+Self-attention(= head)
+- computes a vector representation of a word by asking a question for each word

+Multi-head attention mechanism
+- does self-attention computation multiple times in parallel (asks multiple questions)
+	- each head is independently computed
+- learns a much richer, much better representation for each word

+MultiHead(Q, K, V) = concat(head1, head2, ... headh) * Wo
+- concatenation of attention values is used to compute the output of multi-headed attention
+- headi = Attention(Wi_Q * Q, Wi_K * K, Wi_V * V)
+- h = number of heads

+## Transformer Architecture

+Main ideas

+1) pass embeddings of a sentence to encoder block
+	- use SOS(Start Of Sentence), EOS(End Of Sentence) tokens

+2) repeat encoder block N times (typical N=6)
+	1) Multi-head attention layer
+		- takes embeddings of input sentence and generate Q, K, V
+		- compute a matrix that represents the sentence
+	2) Feed forward neural network layer
+		- helps determine what interesting features there are in the sentence

+3) repeat decoder block N times
+	1) Multi-head attention layer
+		- takes embeddings of current generated output sentence and generate Q, K, V
+		- compute a matrix that represents the sentence
+	2) Multi-head attention layer
+		- takes output of encoder block and generate K, V
+			- context based on the input sentence
+		- takes output of previous layer and generate Q
+			- question based on the current generated sentence
+		- compute a matrix that represents the sentence
+	3) Feed forward neural network layer
+		- predicts the next word for the output sentence

+4) pass output of decoder block to linear and softmax layer to predict the next word

+Positional encoding of the input
+- the position of a word in the sentence can be extremely important to translation
+- a unique position encoding vector made by a combination of sine and cosine is added to input embedding vector
+	- the output of the encoding block contains
+		- contextual semantic embedding
+		- positional encoding information
+- position encoding is also passed through the network with residual connections
+	- to pass along positional information through the entire architecture

+Add & Norm layer
+- plays a role very similar to the batch norm and helps speed up learning
+- used after every layer in the architecture

+Masked multi-head attention
+- during training time, entire correct output sentence is given
+- hide some part of correct output sentence and let the network predict them
+	- no need to generate the words one at a time during training

+Since the paper Attention Is All You Need came out,
+there have been many other iterations of this model like BERT, DistilBERT